Commissioned by Kirshe Keachele for MOMA, the MONA (Museum of old and New Art) summer market

 8.5m (h) x 3.5m (w)

-The Chapel has been specifically created to honour Tasmanian native flora and fauna.
-It invites you to contemplate the variety and beauty of Tasmania's unique species while listening to the sound of Tasmanian birds calling to each other.
+The Chapel was specifically created to honour Tasmanian native flora and fauna.
+It invited visitors to contemplate the variety and beauty of Tasmania's unique species while listening to the sound of Tasmanian birds calling to each other.

 The design was inspired by the interiors of early Latvian and Norwegian wooden churches, and the lithographic images of Tasmanian animals and plants by John Gould (1804-1881) and Louisa Anne Meredith (1812-1895).
-There are 6 large images, decorated with Tasmanian flowers, foliage and LED lighting, which include portraits of the extinct Tasmanian Tiger (hanging behind the altar), a Bennett's Wallaby, Tasmanian ringtail possums, and the Tasmanian Devil.
-The 36 smaller images are reproduced from original 18th and 19th century engravings and lithographs of animals and birds native to Tasmania.
+There were 6 large images, decorated with Tasmanian flowers, foliage and LED lighting, which included portraits of the extinct Tasmanian Tiger (hanging behind the altar), a Bennett's Wallaby, Tasmanian ringtail possums, and the Tasmanian Devil.
+The 36 smaller images were reproduced from original 18th and 19th century engravings and lithographs of animals and birds native to Tasmania.

-The chapel itself is a wooden hexagon with an amber glass apex that streams beams of golden light into the space.
-Contact MONA if you would like to get married in the Chapel - or come along on Saturdays for occasional bibliomancy readings by Brigita.
+The chapel itself is a wooden hexagon with an amber glass apex that streamed beams of golden light into the space.